AdyGCode/SaaS-FED-Notes/2026/Session-10/Slides-10-1-client-v-admin/slides.md

 - relevant features and data
 - similar design to main application
 - often simpler and more streamlined interface
-- different requirements for different clients
+- different requirements for different client types
   - permissions determine accessible features and data

 ::right::